chipsalliance/caliptra-sw/rom/dev/doc/threat-model.md

 ## Mitigation

-Mitigation will consist of either block the potential attacker (sending in image for authentication) from modifing the Caliptra-fw image prior to Caliptra ROM is to authenticate it, or have Caliptra ROM to load Caliptra-FW image into internal TCM prior to authentication.
+Mitigation will consist of either block the potential attacker (sending in image for authentication) from modifing the Caliptra-fw image prior to Caliptra ROM is to authenticate it, or have Caliptra ROM to load Caliptra-FW image into internal CCM prior to authentication.

 - Disable external entity ability to modify Caliptra mailbox content post mailbox command that triggers Caliptra ROM to act on mailbox data.
-- Have Caliptra ROM move mailbox content into TCM prior to authentication
+- Have Caliptra ROM move mailbox content into CCM prior to authentication

 # Physical Attacks (Glitching / Fault Injection)
 ## Attack Description